San Diego Brain Injury Attorneys

 An injury claim begins when a plaintiff submits their formal Complaint to the local courthouse.
 The court then serves the necessary paperwork to the named defendant to provide them the opportunity to respond.
 At this point, the defendant may accept their liability and agree to settlement discussions or deny liability and demand a trial.
 Litigation is time-consuming, expensive, and risky for both parties, whereas settlement offers both a swifter resolution to the matter.
 Your San Diego traumatic brain injuries lawyer must determine the best approach to your unique situation and the best path to obtaining as much compensation as you are legally entitled to receive for your damages.

 Whenever you think you have grounds for legal action after an injury, swift action is the best available option if you want the best chance of securing compensation for your losses.
 When you or a loved one have suffered a TBI, the incident could change all of your lives in unexpected ways.
-A San Diego brain injury attorney can help you secure compensation for your losses and ensure your family has everything they need to recover as wholly as possible.
+A San Diego brain injury lawyer can help you secure compensation for your losses and ensure your family has everything they need to recover as wholly as possible.

 If you are ready to discuss your legal options after a TBI you believe occurred due to another party’s negligence, Kenneth M. Sigelman & Associates are here to help.
 Contact us today and schedule a consultation with a compassionate and reliable San Diego traumatic brain injuries lawyer and find out how we can help your family recover.